saidxyz/saidxyz/README.md

 ### 👨🏻‍💻 About Me

-- 💼 &nbsp; Looking for a internship oppertunity.
+- 🧑‍💻 &nbsp; Looking for an internship opportunity.
-- 📝 &nbsp; Currently studying to get that bachelor degree in computer engineering. (last year)
+- 🎓 &nbsp; Currently studying to get that bachelor degree in computer engineering. (last year)
-- 📖 &nbsp; Improving my skills in web application development with technologies like ASP.NET Core.
+- 🌐 &nbsp; Improving my skills in web application development with technologies like ASP.NET Core.
-- 📖 &nbsp; Also Improving my skills in mobile application development with technologies like Kotlin.
+- 📱 &nbsp; Also Improving my skills in mobile application development with technologies like Kotlin.
-- 👨‍💻 &nbsp; Connect me on [LinkedIn](https://www.linkedin.com/in/said-nasser/)
+- 🤝 &nbsp; Connect me on [LinkedIn](https://www.linkedin.com/in/said-nasser/)
-- 📫 &nbsp; Email me at [said_nasser96@hotmail.com](mailto:said_nasser96@hotmail.com)
+- 📧 &nbsp; Email me at [said_nasser96@hotmail.com](mailto:said_nasser96@hotmail.com)

 ---